errordube/activity03-mlr/day01-quantitative-explanatory/activity03.md

     test?
 Based on an $\alpha = 0.05$ significant level, what should you conclude?

+Answer: the $t$ test statistic and $p$-value for the slope associated with west_atlanticYes are -3.304640 and 0.0017668 respectively.
+Given an α = 0.05 significance level, the p-value is less than 0.05, which suggests that the slope for west_atlanticYes is significantly different from zero when other variables are included in the model. means that the level of west_atlantic (Yes vs. No) has a statistically significant effect on the personal freedom score, pf_score.

 If your interaction term was not significant, you could consider removing it.
 Now look at your two non-interaction terms…